Parametric Knowledge is Not All You Need: Toward Honest Large Language Models via Retrieval of Pretraining Data: Appendix

-We list the prompts used for keyword extraction, document relevance checking, question-answering methods, and the answerability classifier in Tables \ref{tab:keywordsprompt}, \ref{tab:judgeprompt}, \ref{tab:nodocprompt}, \ref{tab:rag}, \ref{tab:rtuningprompt}, and \ref{tab:acprompt}.
+We list the prompts used for keyword extraction, document relevance checking, question-answering methods, and the answerability classifier in Tables \ref{tab:keywordsprompt}, \ref{tab:judgeprompt}, \ref{tab:nodocprompt}, \ref{tab:rtuningprompt}, \ref{tab:rag}, and \ref{tab:acprompt}.

-\subsection{Training details}
+\subsection{Training Details}

 We test different learning rates: \{1e-5, 1e-6\} to train our models.
 We observe that a higher learning rate worsens the model's performance on our validation set; therefore, we select 1e-6 as the learning rate for our \textsc{Responder}.
-For our \textsc{Answerability Classifier} (\textsc{AC}), a higher learning rate performs better on our validation set of the \textsc{Answerability Classifier}; therefore, we choose 1e-5 as the learning rate for our \textsc{Answerability Classifier}.
+For our \textsc{Answerability Classifier} (\textsc{AC}), a higher learning rate performs better on the validation set; therefore, we choose 1e-5 as the learning rate for our \textsc{Answerability Classifier}.
 Finally, we train our models, \textsc{Answerability Classifier} and \textsc{Responder}, using LoRA with the hyperparameters shown in Table \ref{tab:hyperparams}.
-We use 4 NVIDIA A100 80GB GPUs to train our \textsc{Responder} and 8 NVIDIA H100 96GB GPUs to train our \textsc{Answerability Classifier}, but it is also possible to train it only on 1 NVIDIA A100 80GB GPU.
+We use 4 NVIDIA A100 80GB GPUs to train our \textsc{Responder} and 8 NVIDIA H100 96GB GPUs to train our \textsc{Answerability Classifier}, but it is also possible to train it on only 1 NVIDIA A100 80GB GPU.
 We report the running time in Table \ref{tab:time}.

-\subsection{List of refusal phrases for refusal detection}
+\subsection{List of Refusal Phrases for Refusal Detection}

 Following \citet{yin-etal-2023-large}, we use the list of refusal phrases shown in Table~\ref{tab:refuse} for our refusal detection.
 We employ SimCSE\footnote{\url{https://github.com/princeton-nlp/SimCSE}} with a threshold of 0.75 as the contextual embedding model to identify refusal answers.